Initiative aims to reduce risky youth behaviors

 Prouty said he had known about the program previously, but it was brought to his attention almost one year ago when he served on the board for the opioid prevention council, and Vermont After School subsequently came to present about the model for Project VISION.

-The model, he said, stood to serve Rutland’s youth and benefit their future by solving the early symptoms of the behaviors rather than the results that manifest in adulthood addiction and poor health by building a community in which everyone can feel as if they truly belong.
+The model, he said, stood to serve Rutland’s youth and benefit their future by recognizing the early symptoms and behaviors rather than treating the results, that manifest in adulthood addiction and poor health, by building a community in which everyone can feel as if they truly belong.

 “Everyone has a hobby or interest,” Prouty said.
 “Finding purpose and belonging are all things that go into long-term recovery. ...
 If we build a system that helps meet kids where they’re at, that gives them a sense of belonging and purpose.”

-The result was overwhelming success: Investing in their communities, providing financial initiatives toward athletics programs, encouraging family time around meal times and instituting a 10 p.m. curfew for younger students, it turned students away from late-night drinking and toward the soccer field.
+The result was overwhelming success: By investing in their communities, providing financial initiatives toward athletics programs, encouraging family time around meal times, and instituting a 10 p.m. curfew for younger students, it turned students away from late-night drinking and toward the soccer field.

 “This gives them the ability to look at real data,” Prouty said.
 “It’s meant to be a long-term plan, which is much better than what we have been doing. … This is about how we connect with our youth.
 How do we fill that space constructively?”